elglogins/Enterspeed-Protected-Prices-Example/README.md

 		"name": "Coca-Cola",
 		"description": "We are here to refresh the world and make a difference.
 Learn more about the Coca-Cola Company, our brands, and how we strive to do business the right way.", "sku": "12345678",
-        // TODO: you can include some of non-protected PIM product information too!
+        // NOTE: you can include some of non-protected PIM product information too!
 	}
 }
 ```